bobbrowning/track-n-trace/README.md

    can be added at any point in the code to log important
    data.
 Features:

-    * Traces can be turned on or off in real time under control
-      of a small text file.
+    1. Traces can be turned on or off in real time under control of a small text file.
 You don't need to restart.
 So keep       trace statements in the code to help diagnose problems       in production.
 Because.....

-    * Traces can be limited to requests from a given IP address - so can be used in a live system without
-      interfering with other users transactions.
+    2. Traces can be limited to requests from a given      IP address - so can be used in a live system without        interfering with other users transactions.

-    * Traces can be limited to a one javascript file. or the whole system.
+    3. Traces can be limited to a one javascript file      or the whole system.

-    * Traces can be sent to the console or a text file.
+    4. Traces can be sent to the console or a text file.

 ##   Control file

   This is a csv file.
 Data items are as follows.
 All are optional but omit the level or put in a level that is not in the priority list and there will be no trace.